Gratteri

 Statistics

-The Municipality of Gratteri, with a population of 848 inhabitants in 2023, is a territory of small dimensions, covering an area of 38.1661 square kilometers.
+The Municipality of Gratteri, with a population of 848 in 2023, is a small area, covering 38.1661 square kilometers.
 The gender distribution is balanced, with 420 males and 428 females.
 However, the presence of foreigners is limited, with only 24 individuals.
-From a housing perspective, as of December 31, 2021, there were 1,272 dwellings, of which 438 were occupied and 834 were unoccupied.
-This data could indicate a potential real estate market to explore for investments in the residential sector.
-As for the tourism offer, Gratteri has only one hotel with 24 beds and 12 rooms.
-However, there are 3 rental accommodations managed as businesses and a farmhouse with 24 beds, which could represent interesting investment opportunities in the tourism sector.
-The geographical characteristics of the territory, with altitudinal bands ranging from 300 to 1199 meters, offer the possibility to develop activities related to nature tourism and hiking.
-Furthermore, the presence of museums and cultural institutions could attract an audience interested in the history and culture of the area, fostering the creation of new activities related to the cultural sector.
-In conclusion, Gratteri presents itself as a territory with development potential in various sectors, including real estate, tourism, and culture.
-Investors could find interesting business opportunities in this context, taking into account the demographic, geographical, and economic characteristics of the territory.
+As of December 31, 2021, there were 1,272 homes, of which 438 were occupied and 834 were unoccupied.
+This data could indicate a potential real estate market worth exploring for residential investments.
+Regarding tourism, Gratteri has only one hotel with 24 beds and 12 rooms.
+However, there are three rental properties managed as entrepreneurial ventures and a farm stay with 24 beds, which could represent interesting investment opportunities in the tourism sector.
+The area's geographic characteristics, with elevations ranging from 300 to 1,199 meters, offer the potential for developing activities related to nature tourism and hiking.
+Furthermore, the presence of museums and cultural institutions could attract an audience interested in the local history and culture, fostering the creation of new cultural-related businesses.
+In conclusion, Gratteri presents itself as an area with development potential in various sectors, including real estate, tourism, and culture.
+Investors could find interesting business opportunities in this context, taking into account the area's demographic, geographic, and economic characteristics.

 ISTAT COD AND MUNICIPALITIES